 A trio of flavors combine in this stunning chocolate, dulce de leche and vanilla marble cake.
 Each slice reveals a swirled pattern of all these delicious flavors.

 It’s rare that I find a recipe that’s perfect without any changes, but this marble cake impressed me after just the first bite, so much so that I had to share it with you right away.
-The cake is a special version of my chocolate vanilla marble cake, adding a swirl of dulce de leche to make it a triple threat of flavor.
+The cake is made using a similar method as my chocolate vanilla marble cake and white and dark chocolate marble cake, but includes a swirl of dulce de leche to make it a triple threat of flavor.